I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 If you’re from Southwestern Pennsylvania, you’ve probably heard of, if not been to, Idlewild Park and Soak Zone.
 This amusement/water park has been around since 1878, starting as a campground and eventually adding rides, pools, and other attractions that make for an adventurous day in the middle of the mountainous woods of Ligonier.

-Those of us who grew up visiting this summer destination at least once a year have certain spots in the park that they just have to hit.
+Those of us who grew up visiting this summer destination at least once a year have certain spots in the park that we just have to hit.
 Below are 15 great things about Idlewild Park.

 1. The Forrest Landscape